Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Conclusions

 \section{Conclusions}

 In this work, we studied THz SWIPT systems, where the RXs were equipped with RTD-based EH circuits to extract both information and power from the received unipolar ASK-modulated signal.
-To characterize the output power at the RX, we proposed a general non-linear piecewise EH model, whose parameters were tuned to fit circuit simulation results.
-Next, we derived the TX signal pdf that maximizes the mutual information between the TX and RX signals subject to constraints on the average harvested power at the RX and the peak signal amplitude at the TX.
-Since the computational complexity of this pdf may be high in practice, for high and low required average harvested powers, we also obtained the input pdfs maximizing the achievable information rate, which depend on the ratio between the required and maximum harvested powers.
-Based on this observation, we proposed a closed-form input pdf that yields a suboptimal solution of the problem.
-Our numerical results demonstrated that a lower reverse current flow and a higher breakdown voltage of the employed RTD are preferable if the input signal power at the RX is low and high, respectively.
-Furthermore, we observed that all proposed input pdfs yield similar THz SWIPT performance and significantly outperform a baseline scheme based on non-negative Gaussian transmit signals.
-Finally, we showed that for low and high RX powers, the rate-power tradeoff depends on the peak TX amplitude and the maximum instantaneous harvested power, respectively.
+To characterize the instantaneous output power at the RX, we proposed a general non-linear piecewise EH model, whose parameters were tuned to fit circuit simulation results.
+Furthermore, we derived the transmit signal pdf that maximizes the mutual information between TX and RX subject to constraints on the average harvested power at the RX and the peak signal amplitude at the TX.
+Since the computational complexity of this pdf may be high in practice, we also derived the input pdfs maximizing the achievable information rate.
+In addition, we proposed a closed-form input pdf that yields a suboptimal solution of the problem. {Our numerical results demonstrated that the proposed novel RTD designs with lower reverse current flow and a higher breakdown voltage are preferable if the input signal power at the RX is low and high, respectively.
+Furthermore, we showed that for low and high received powers, the information rate-harvested power tradeoff depends on the peak transmit amplitude and the maximum instantaneous harvested power, respectively.
+Finally, we observed that the proposed optimal and both low-complexity suboptimal input pdfs yield similar THz SWIPT performance and significantly outperform two baseline schemes based on non-negative Gaussian transmit signals and optimal distribution for a linear EH model, respectively.
+Thus, we conclude that the transmit signal distribution, RX design, and EH model have to be carefully jointly considered to achieve efficient THz SWIPT.}

+{Interesting directions for future research on THz SWIPT include the optimal design of multi-user multi-antenna systems employing RTDs \cite{Boshkovska2015, Xu2022}, the modelling of THz TXs \cite{Li2022a, Kazan2021}, the design of transmit signal waveforms that are robust to hardware impairments and imperfect channel knowledge \cite{Boshkovska2018, Zhu2021}, and the analysis of THz SWIPT systems in the near field \cite{Shinohara2021, Mayer2023}.}

 \appendices {\Alph{section}} {\thesection.\arabic{subsection}} [2]{\Alph{section}:} {\thesection.\arabic{subsection}:}